jkotalik/UserStudy/README.md

     ```

     This method gets the list of todo items from the database and writes a JSON representation to the HTTP response.
 It also responds to a HTTP request on `/todos`.

+1. Start the server side application, we are going to use `dotnet watch` to continuously recompile and run the app as you make changes:
+    ```
+    dotnet watch run
+    ```

+    This will watch our application for source code changes and will restart the process as a result.

 1. Navigate to the URL https://localhost:5001/todos in the browser.
 It should return an empty JSON array.